Artist Statement: Global Pandemic

 As all of us can attest, play is the universal language of childhood.
 This is where we learn to cope, to give and take, and to share in the joys and challenges of human interaction.
 In the school year of 2020/21, my daughter began to play a game called ‘infection’ at school.
 Infection is similar to tag, except once infected, you are on the same team and, as you might expect, the last person not infected wins.

 Over the past year and a half, I have (safely) collected only some of the masks that I have seen on the streets and sidewalks.
 They are everywhere!
 Some are probably ones that people have lost, though I suspect many of them are ones that people have just thrown into the street.
 While discovering more children’s masks on the streets and sidewalks in the spring of 2021, inspiration struck.
 I found myself contemplating the hopeful, the playful and the rejuvenating side of springtime contrasting against the scourge of this pandemic waste — discarded children’s masks nestled amongst a patch of daisies, a bunch of buttercups, a bed of grass.
-Pairing the darker side of these two pandemics with playful childhood themes, I hope to unveil the collective consciousness that links the health of our planet with the health of our children.
+Pairing the darker side of these two pandemics with playful childhood themes, I hope to unveil the collective consciousness that links the health of our planet with the health of our children with pandemic images.

 As I have done with previous archival work, Global Pandemic is printed using a 19th Century technique called tri-colour gum bichromate over palladium.
-This meticulous artistic process ensures each work’s uniqueness and the timeless quality of the print preserves the integrity of the fine art photographs over time.
+This meticulous artistic process ensures each work’s uniqueness and the timeless quality of the limited edition print preserves the integrity of the fine art photographs over time.

 Michelle Leone Huisman